You don’t have to feel outfoxed by all that short-term loans gobbledygook with this clear and simple phrase list.

 Doorstep loans are a type of personal loan.
 As the name suggests, the cash loan is delivered to your doorstep.
-With us at Provident, that’s done by one of our friendly Agents.

 An instalment loan is any loan where you make repayments over a number of weeks, months or years.
 Sometimes you might see online loans called instalment loans to separate them from the types of loans you can apply for online and pay off in one go.

 A loan which is entirely managed online.
 You apply for your loan online, which is then paid directly into your account and repayments are taken by direct debit.
 The loan can be monitored and managed online as well.

 A payday loan is a small amount of money designed to be repaid when the borrower next receives their wage.